graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

-The `validateNonNullValue` works the same way as in `Type` - when the function returns `false` an `InvalidValue` is thrown.
+The `validateNonNullValue` works similarly to that in `Type`.
+When the function returns `false` an `InvalidValue` exception is thrown.
 This can be used to restrict the value of this scalar to a valid email address.

-This example is taken from the [extra-types package](https://github.com/graphpql/graphpinator-extra-types) which includes some useful types out of the scope of the official spceficition.
+This example is taken from the [extra-types package](https://github.com/graphpql/graphpinator-extra-types), which includes some useful types beyond the scope of the official specification.

 ### Enum